fortanix/terraform-provider-dsm/docs/resources/dsm_csr.md

 ## dsm\_csrs

-Returns the Fortanix DSM cert security object certs from the cluster as a Resource.
+Returns the Fortanix DSM csr sobject from the cluster as a Resource.

 ## Usage Reference

 ```
 resource "dsm_csr" "sobject" {
     kid   = <sobject_id>
-    cn    = <Common Name for Cert>
+    cn    = <Common Name for CSR>
-    email = <Email for Cert>
+    email = <Email for CSR>
 }
 ```